pks5/machineblocks/docs/03_patterns_and_examples.md

 ## Corner Panel

 Two panels intersecting in an L-shape.
-Requires `baseWallGapsX`/`baseWallGapsY` at crossing points for grid compatibility.
+Requires `baseWallGaps` at crossing points for grid compatibility.

 ## Channel